td0g/film_production_notes/VirtualChoir/README.md

 ### Video Concatenating

 * Using FFMPEG's Concat Demuxer results in loss of audio sync.
 I opted to use the Overlay filter and re-encode all the intermediate clips (LOSSLESS encoding)
 * Trimming the clips to exactly the correct frame number results in some stutter at the very beginning of some clips.
 I corrected this by padding the videos with 10 extra frames before and after the desired clip time which seemed to correct the stutter.
-These frames aren't visible in the final edit but allow the demuxer / decoder time to stabilize the video.
+There remains an issue with timing which makes the videos stutter
-* Going forward, I should look into other codecs to see if there is one which doesn't have the frame stutter problem.
+* I can't seem to fix the stutter.  **NEXT TIME**: Build an editor which encodes each frame as a continuous clip, then overlay the clip onto a single video.

 ## Useful Links